sharathdoes/Amplify/README.md

 ## Overview

-Amplify provides a seamless experience for job seekers to discover and apply for jobs tailored to their skills.
-Recruiters can manage job postings and match qualified candidates using our machine learning-powered system.
-The platform ensures that job seekers improve their chances by taking mock tests and optimizing their resumes for better visibility to recruiters.
+Amplify is an innovative platform designed to fill a crucial gap in the job market by offering a dedicated referral system for qualified candidates.
+Unlike traditional job platforms, Amplify focuses on connecting eligible job seekers with referral opportunities.
+Using advanced machine learning models and tailored assessments, Amplify evaluates users' skills and qualifications.
+Upon successfully passing these assessments, candidates receive referrals from industry professionals, offering a direct and trusted pathway to employment.

 ## Features

 ### For Job Seekers

-1. **Resume Upload & Analysis**: Upload your resume, and our machine learning algorithms will analyze and suggest improvements to match the best job opportunities.
+1. **Resume Upload & Analysis**: Upload your resume, our machine learning algorithms will analyze to match the best carreer paths.
 2. **Mock Test**: Take a mock test designed to evaluate your readiness for job roles.
 Your test score impacts your ability to apply for specific jobs.
 3. **Job Recommendations**: Receive personalized job recommendations based on your resume and test results.
 4. **Referral System**: Unlock referral options after completing the mock test.